wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 == Description ==
 Amazon's Product Advertising API Terms of Use requires you have an AWS Access Key ID and Secret Access Key of your own to use.
 See Plugin FAQs for links to sign up.

-Amazon Product In a Post Plugin is used to to quickly add a formatted Amazon Product/Item to a post or page by using just the Amazon product ASIN (also known as the ISBN-10).
+Amazon Product In a Post Plugin is used to to quickly add a formatted Amazon Product/Item to a post or page by using just the Amazon product ASIN.

 What can you use it for?
 With this plugin you can: